Skip to main content

 This post may contain affiliate links.
 Read our disclosure policy

 I have to admit that I was quite excited when the Starbucks holiday menu rolled around just under 2 weeks ago!
-The second drink I tried was the new Iced Gingerbread Chai Latte, and I was super pleased with it!
+The second drink I tried was the new chai latte, and I was super pleased with it!
 I knew I just had to try to make it myself!
-I give more details in my free guide to motivate you to get out of your comfort zone in the kitchen, Make Cooking Fun!!, how having a theme can inspire you to have new creations!
-The holiday are here, and if you’re a gingerbread AND tea lover, then this one is for you!
+I give more details in my free guide to motivate you to get out of your comfort zone in the kitchen, Make Cooking Fun!, how having a theme can inspire you to have new creations!
+The holidays are here, and if you’re a gingerbread AND tea lover, then this one is for you!
 If you’ve already made your gingerbread syrup and/or gingerbread spice, then making this iced chai recipe is the best way to use up your ingredients!

 It seems like there’s a lot going on here, but fear not!
-I’ll guide you through every step of the way to replicate this new Starbucks favourite in the video recipe at the bottom of this post!
+I’ll guide you through every step of the way to replicate this new Starbucks favourite in the video recipe!
 To check out demonstrations of all of your favourite recipes here, be sure to please subscribe to my YouTube channel if you haven’t already, and don’t forget to press the bell button to be notified when all of my video recipes are live!
 Let’s get started!

-What is the Iced Gingerbread Oat Chai Latte at Starbucks?
+What is the Iced Gingerbread Chai Latte at Starbucks?▼

 This is a new drink that was launched on November 2nd, 2023, as part of the Starbucks winter menu.
 Here’s the pop-up you get in the app!